Edge & Data Center

 Heterogeneous GPU support

-NVIDIA, AMD, and Intel GPU operators supported out of the box.
+NVIDIA GPU operators supported out of the box.
+AMD and Intel GPU operators available via community plugin (roadmap).
 Schedule mixed accelerator fleets across edge sites without per-vendor management stacks.

 ⚡